rmolinari/thesis_1999/1999_thesis.typ

 of the form $angletup(x, Z_1, Z_2)$, where are $Z_1$ and $Z_2$ are finite sets thought of as initial segments (correct at some stage $s$) of $C$ and $A$ respectively.

-Where the structure $D = C join A$ of $D$ is important, we will write it out in full.
+Where the structure $D = C join A$ is important, we will write it out in full.
 In other places we will just use $D$.